-Attendance in 2023/24 was 93.5%, higher than the national figures.
+Attendance in 2023/23 was 93.5%, higher than the national figures.
 This is an increase from previous years and attendance does seem to be increasing post-covid.
-There is, however, still a small gap with disadvantaged students having an overall attendance of 92.5% compared with 94.2% for their non-disadvantaged peers.
+There is however, still a small gap with disadvantaged students having an overall attendance of 92.5% compared with 94.2% for their non-disadvantaged peers.
 Similarly, levels of persistent absence are much higher in disadvantaged students.
 To tackle this, we have an attendance curriculum in place and all staff will be responsible for implementing changes to our procedures and policies.
-Attendance remains one of our highest school priorities for the 24/25 academic year.

-Our assessments demonstrated that pupil behaviour, wellbeing and mental health were significantly impacted over the past few years, primarily due to COVID-19-related disruption to schooling.
+Our assessments demonstrated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related disruption to schooling.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach in our new plan, ensuring students are signposted to available support and prioritising them as such, including with careers advice and guidance.
+We are building on that approach in our new plan.